itscodenation/curriculum-13-14/lessons/04-07_html_css/teacher_files/lesson_1b.md

 Add some more information to your page.

 * Create three sections using a first level heading.
 The sections should be called "History", "Hobbies & Interests", and "Education."
 Add a line break after each section
-* In the "Hobbies & Interests" section, add two second level headings, one called "Favorite Movies" and "Favorite Places"
+* In the "Hobbies & Interests" section, add two second level headings, one called "Favorite Movies" and another called "Favorite Places"
-* In the "Favorite Movies" section, add some text, and a bulletted list of your top 5 favorite movies
+* In the "Favorite Movies" section, add some text, and a bulleted list of your top 5 favorite movies
-* In the "Favorite Places" section, add some text, and a numbered list of your top 3 favorite places *Bonus:  At the bottom of the page, add the text: Email me to learn more about me.
+* In the "Favorite Places" section, add some text, and a numbered list of your top 3 favorite places
+* Bonus:  At the bottom of the page, add the text: Email me to learn more about me.
 Figure out how to add an email link so that when someone clicks on the sentence, it opens a link to an email program